Sriyanka24/sriyanka24.github.io/README.md

 #### Data Analyst | M.Sc.
 Web and Data Science, University of Koblenz, Germany.

-<p align='justify'>Hello and welcome to my portfolio website!
-I'm a highly dedicated and motivated Data person on the verge of completing my Master's degree in Data Science.
-With a strong background in data analytics and hands-on experience in tackling complex data engineering challenges, I'm here to showcase my journey and the impactful projects I've undertaken.
-I thrive on extracting and transforming raw data into actionable insights, enabling data-driven decisions, and making a real difference.</p>
+<p align='justify'>A skilled data analyst with 3 years of experience, pursuing a Master's degree in Data Science, with significant expertise in leveraging advanced data engineering and analytical techniques to extract and transform complex data into actionable insights, driving data-driven decisions, and making a meaningful impact on businesses.</p>

 ---